sohammandal/agentic-voice-assistant/docs/prompts.md

 Known preferences: {user_preferences as JSON}
 ```

-The JSON returned by the model is parsed and merged into a default plan, then further adjusted by code to add actual Chroma filters.
+The JSON returned by the model is parsed and merged into a default plan, then further adjusted by code to add actual Chroma filters from the budget and category hints.

 ---